Emergency Lighting

 Advantages:

-The integrity of the system is greater because each luminaire is independent of the other.
+• The integrity of the system is greater because each luminaire is independent of the others

 Disadvantages:

-The environmental conditions will vary throughout the system and batteries may be adversely affected by a relatively high or low ambient temperatures
+• The environmental conditions will vary throughout the system and batteries may be adversely affected by a relatively high or low ambient temperature

-Battery life is limited to between 2 and 4 years dependent upon application.
+• Battery life is limited to between 2 and 4 years, dependent upon the application

-In general, the decision to use either a central battery or a self-contained system is likely to be cost dominated.
-If an installation has longevity and low maintenance as priorities, then the higher cost of central battery may be acceptable on a very large project.
-Usually, luminaire and installation costs will be a major consideration, particularly on smaller jobs, and it is this criterion which makes the self-contained luminaire the most popular choice.
+In general, the decision to use either a central battery or a self-contained system is likely to be cost-determined.
+If an installation has longevity and low maintenance as priorities, then the higher initial cost of a central battery system may be acceptable for a large project.
+Typically, luminaire and installation costs are a major consideration, particularly on smaller jobs, and it is this criterion which makes the self-contained luminaire the most popular choice.

 Central Battery Source

-Environmentally stable in a protected environment, luminaire able to operate at relatively high or low ambient temperatures.
+• Environmentally stable in a protected environment; the slave luminaire can operate at relatively high or low ambient temperatures

-Large batteries are cheaper per unit of power and luminaire are usually less expensive.
+• Large batteries are cheaper per unit of power and luminaires are usually less expensive

 Disadvantages:

-The cost of the installation and wiring the system is expensive because fire resisting cable like MICC or Pirelli FP200 type is required to each satellite luminaire.
+• The cost of the installation and system wiring is high because fire resisting cable is required to each slave luminaire

-A requirement for ‘battery room’ to house cells and charger circuits etc. may also require ventilation of acid gases.
+• A requirement for ‘battery room’ to house cells and charger circuits, etc; ventilation of acid gases may also be needed

-Voltage drop on luminaire wired furthest from the central battery could become a problem.
+• Voltage drop on the luminaire wired furthest from the central battery could become a problem

-Maintained or Non-Maintained is the principle consideration and this is decided by the use of the premises.
+Maintained or non-maintained is the principal consideration, which is decided by the use of the premises.

-Maintained emergency luminaire is a luminaire in which the emergency lighting lamps are energized at all times when normal or emergency lighting is required.
+Maintained emergency luminaire: a luminaire in which the emergency lighting lamps are on at all times.

-Maintained is generally used in places of assembly like theatres, cinemas, clubs and halls, the full list is contained within the BS 5266.
-These premises usually dim the lights during the time the premises are occupied and the emergency escape lighting prevents total darkness.
+Maintained mode is generally used in places of assembly such as theatres, cinemas, clubs and halls; the full list is contained in BS 5266.
+The lights are typically dimmed when these premises are occupied and the emergency escape lighting prevents total darkness.

-Non-maintained emergency luminaire is a luminaire in which the emergency lighting lamps are in operation only when the supply to the normal lighting fails.
-Non-maintained is used mainly in the workplace or similar premises where the normal artificial lighting is illuminate during the time the premises is occupied.
+Non-maintained emergency luminaire: a luminaire whose emergency lamps only come on when the power supply to the normal lighting fails.
+Non-maintained is the typical mode in a workplace or similar environment in which artificial lighting is normally deployed while the premises are occupied.

-Combined emergency luminaire is a luminaire containing two or more lamps, at least one of which is energized from the emergency lighting supply and the others from the normal lighting supply – a combined emergency luminaire is either maintained or non-maintained.
+Combined emergency luminaire: a luminaire containing two or more lamps, at least one of which is energized from the emergency lighting supply and the other(s) from the normal lighting supply.
+A combined emergency luminaire can be either maintained or non-maintained.
+These are also called switchable emergency lights.

 Facilities

-A) Luminaire including test device is where the luminaire contains Self-Test Module for testing purposes.
+A) Luminaire including test device: the luminaire contains a self-test module for testing purposes.

-C) Luminaire with inhibiting mode is a control mode used to inhibit the emergency lighting luminaire from operating, thus preventing the discharge of the emergency lighting batteries, at times when the building is unoccupied.
-If a mains failure occurs at such a time the batteries will remain fully charged so the building may be occupied when required.
-It is performed by an inhibit switch that must be interlocked with the essential building services so that the premises cannot be inadvertently occupied without the emergency lighting being recommissioned.
+C) Luminaire with inhibiting mode: a control mode used to inhibit the emergency lighting luminaire from operating, thus preventing the discharge of the emergency lighting batteries at times when the building is unoccupied.
+If a mains failure occurs at such a time, the batteries will remain fully charged so that the building can be occupied when required.
+It is performed by an inhibitor switch that must be interfaced with other building services so that the premises cannot be inadvertently occupied without the emergency lighting being recommissioned.

-D) High risk task luminaire is for risk task area lighting in areas of high risk the maintained luminance shall not be less than 10% of the required maintained luminance for the task (a desk for instance not open area).
+D) High risk task luminaire: for risk task area lighting in areas of high risk, the maintained luminance shall not be less than 10% of the required maintained luminance for the task under normal lighting conditions.
 This will be subject to a minimum luminance of 15 lux.
 The uniformity ratio for task area lighting should be a minimum of 10:1 (0.1).
-The minimum duration shall be the period for which the risk exists to people.
+The minimum duration shall be the period for which the risk presents to occupants.

-The time required to evacuate the premises depends on the size and complexity.
-The duration is dependant not only on the time to evacuate the premises, but also if they are evacuated immediately on a supply failure or if they reoccupied immediately the supply is restored.
-The minimum duration of an emergency escape system is 1 hour.
+The time required to evacuate the premises depends on their size and complexity.
+The duration itself is dependent not only on evacuation time but also on whether the premises are evacuated immediately the power and normal lighting fails and are re-occupied immediately the supply is restored.
+The minimum duration of an emergency escape lighting system is 1 hour.
+That means that once the power supply fails, the luminaires must remain on for at least one hour.

-A minimum duration of 3 hours should be used for emergency escape lighting if the premises are not evacuated immediately, such as sleeping accommodation, or if the premises will be reoccupied immediately the supply is restored without waiting for the batteries to be recharged.
+A minimum duration of 3 hours should be used for emergency escape lighting if the premises are not evacuated immediately, as in the case of sleeping accommodation, for example, or if the premises will be reoccupied immediately the supply is restored without waiting for the batteries to be recharged.

-In BS 5266 there is detailed information on the duration of system in various premises.
+BS 5266 contains detailed information on the recommended duration of systems in various premises.

 Emergency lighting classifications

-The old NM or M with the duration in hours has be replaced with a these emergency lighting classifications, and there is a code, consisting of a letter/number/letter/number.
+The old NM or M classification with duration in hours has been replaced with a code consisting of letter/number/letter/number, as follows:

 1) Type